semaphoreci/docs/docs/examples/rails-continuous-integration.md

 # Use the latest stable version of Semaphore 2.0 YML syntax:
 version: v1.0

 # Name your pipeline.
-In case you connect multiple pipelines with promotions,
+In the event that you are connecting multiple pipelines with promotions,
-# the name will help you differentiate between, for example, a CI build phase
+# the name will help you differentiate between, for example, CI build phases
 # and delivery phases.
 name: Demo Rails 5 app

 # An agent defines the environment in which your code runs.
-# It is a combination of one of available machine types and operating
+# It is a combination of one of the available machine types and operating
 # system images.
 # See https://docs.semaphoreci.com/ci-cd-environment/machine-types/
 # and https://docs.semaphoreci.com/ci-cd-environment/ubuntu-18.04-image/